|

 }

-# 1: Waiting for Redirect.
-The OAuth2 background thread is waiting to receive the redirect HTTP request from the browser.
+# 1: Waiting for Redirect - The OAuth2 background thread is waiting for the browser's redirect request.

-# 2: Waiting for Final Response.
-The OAuth2 background thread is waiting for the final access token response.
+# 2: Waiting for Final Response - The thread is awaiting the final access token response.

-# In that case, cancel the background task started in the call to StartAuth.
+# In either case, cancel the background task initiated by StartAuth.

 if ($oauth2.AuthFlowState -lt 3) {